 McArthur never addressed the court nor did he express remorse.

 McMahon cited McArthur’s decision to plead guilty, saving everyone from having to go through a graphic trial, and his decision to waive a preliminary hearing as mitigating factors.
 He also said the chances of McArthur being granted parole at 91 were very remote.
-McMahon said if McArthur had been younger, he would have accepted the prosecution’s submission of 50 years before the chance for parole.
+McMahon said if McArthur had been younger, he would have accepted the Crown’s submission of 50 years before chance for parole.

 According to an agreed statement of facts, McArthur met most of his victims under sexual pretenses, communicating with many of them via dating apps.
 He killed them using ligature strangulation, with a rope, often in his bedroom.